humandx/slate-automerge/README.md

 ## Installation instructions

 `./install_packages` - to install all dependencies.
-This installs all dependencies along with the path-from-root branch of Automerge which is also update to date with master.
+This installs all dependencies along with the path-from-root branch of Automerge which is also up-to-date with master.

 `yarn start` - to run the webserver